 a community organization focused on the fight against deportations and the systems that take advantage of oppressed groups.
 We have been partaking in several group discussions and uncovering some of the harsh realities of immigration.
 The community partners here have been opening many conversations with common themes like immigration, deportation, capitalism, racism, neoliberalism, and incorporating social justice back home.
 In addition to these conversations, we have gotten the chance to tour not only the neighborhood of Albany Park, but also Millennium Park in downtown Chicago.
 Seeing the city has been a culture shock for some, and an overall expansive experience.
 In one of our first discussions, we were asked to write about our sensations and experiences regarding the city.
 The following quote from a journal entry by YGLer Serena Rusk (graduating senior), stood out to us:

 “I love looking at architecture at the style of buildings and the way they have been transformed by the people who live in them.
 People in cities work hard to make the places they inhabit reflect themselves in some way.
-I’ve loved experiencing the murals, posters, and graffiti that line the walls because it allows me to experience a snapshot of the 13394060_1186431328045373_1139298264748594358_nthoughts of the community.
+I’ve loved experiencing the murals, posters, and graffiti that line the walls because it allows me to experience a snapshot of the thoughts of the community.
 In El Centro Autonomo I can feel the energy of resistance, empowerment, and autonomy from looking at the walls.
 The people hear and speak collectively through their space without having to say anything at all.”

 Many of us have felt moved by our individual experiences, we feel deeply affected by the stories we’ve heard and the genuine openness of the community partners.
 Storytelling and empathy have been prominent themes of the trip that evoke a feeling of obligation to make change in our own communities and within ourselves.
 Sydney Sessions, a senior at New Vista High School, has also felt very moved by these experiences.